sandulhenry/cse15l-lab-reports/lab2.md

 import java.net.URI;

 class Handler implements URLHandler {
-    // The one bit of state on the server: a number that will be manipulated by
-    // various requests.
+    // The master String that is printed to the webpage.
     String masterString = "";

     public String handleRequest(URI url) {